oneOoneData/TaxProExchange/CURSOR_TASK_NOTES.md

 EMAIL_REPLY_TO=support@taxproexchange.com
 ```

-**Result**: All transactional emails now sent via Resend with proper domain authentication, ensuring consistent deliverability and avoiding spam classification in Gmail and other email providers.
+**Result**: All transactional emails now sent via Resend with proper domain authentication, ensuring consistent deliverability and avoiding spam classification in Gmail and other email providers. **Amazon SES completely removed from codebase.**

+**New Test Endpoint**: `/api/test/email` - Use POST with `{"to": "email@example.com"}` to verify email system

 ---